 Normal operating sounds may be more noticeable because of the unit's environment.
 Hard surfaces such as cabinets, wood, vinyl or tiled floors and paneled walls have a tendency to reflect normal appliance operating noises.

-Listed below are common refrigeration components with a brief description of the normal sounds they make.
+Listed below are common refrigeration components with a brief description of the normal operating sounds they make.
 NOTE: Your product may not contain all the components listed.

-- Compressor: The compressor makes a hum or pulsing sound that may be heard when it operates. - Evaporator: Refrigerant flowing through an evaporator may sound like boiling liquid. - Condenser Fan: Air moving through a condenser may be heard. - Water Valve: Running water and clicking as valve opens and closes. - Ice Dropping: Ice falling into the bin makes a dull thud sound.
-The sound decreases as the bin fills with ice. - Solenoid Valves: An occasional clicking sound may be heard as solenoid valves are operated.
+- Compressor: The compressor makes a hum or pulsing sound that may be heard when it operates. - Evaporator: Refrigerant flowing through an evaporator may sound like boiling liquid. - Condenser Fan: Air moving through a condenser may be heard. - Automatic Defrost Drain Pan: Water may be heard dripping or running into the drain pan when the unit is in the defrost cycle. - Solenoid Valves: An occasional clicking sound may be heard as solenoid valves are operated.